-- Net position of the Authority's proprietary funds increased \$13,609,112 to \$365,352,910.
-This increase is before the prior period adjustment of \$11,672,514 and an offsetting negative cumulative effect of implementing a new accounting standard of \$12,233,747, both of which restated the proprietary funds' net position as of the beginning of the fiscal year.
-(See Note 1.S., Recent Accounting Developments, in the Notes to Financial Statements for further discussion.) - The governmental activities net position increased \$1,823,730 to \$20,400,112.
-This increase is primarily the result of an increase in documentary stamp fees in the Housing Trust Fund. - Federal grant revenue increased \$1,965,186 to \$133,983,104.
+- Net position of the Authority's proprietary funds increased \$17,314,612 to \$382,667,552.
+This increase is primarily attributable to the increase in the Authority's single family mortgage portfolio and non-operating revenues in the General Operating Fund. - The governmental activities net position increased \$2,207,385 to \$22,607,497.
+This increase is primarily the result of an increase in documentary stamp fees in the Housing Trust Fund. - Federal grant revenue increased \$8,509,112 to \$142,492,216.
 All federal assistance received by the Authority during the current fiscal year was from the U.S. Department of Housing and Urban Development (HUD).
-The increase in federal assistance is primarily due to an increase in funding in the Section 8 Housing Assistance Payments Program, partially offset by the phase out of the Neighborhood Stabilization Program. - The Authority made principal payments on mortgage revenue bonds of \$113,495,000 during the fiscal year, of that total \$109,530,000 of bonds were redeemed prior to their maturity. - For the fiscal year ended June 30, 2015, the Authority purchased \$18,040,992 of single family first mortgages, down payment assistance loans, and multifamily mortgages in its proprietary funds.
-The majority of single family production was funded through the Home Ownership Revenue Bond indenture and is recorded as investments and not loans.
-The Authority securitized \$8,251,322 in loans that are held primarily as Government National Mortgage Association (GNMA) investments and a significant smaller portion held as Federal National Mortgage Association (FNMA) investments. - Bonds Outstanding, net of unamortized premiums and discounts and deferred losses on refundings, decreased \$53,258,014 to \$485,990,685. - The SC Housing Corp. was established to administer the South Carolina Homeownership Employment Lending Program (SC HELP).
+The increase in federal assistance is primarily due to an increase in funding in the HOME Investment Partnership Program and the Section 8 Housing Assistance Payments Program. - The Authority made principal payments on mortgage revenue bonds of \$132,640,000 during the fiscal year.
+Of that total \$125,865,000 of bonds were redeemed prior to their maturity. - For the fiscal year ended June 30, 2016, the Authority purchased \$77,752,956 of single family first mortgages, down payment assistance loans, and multifamily mortgages in its proprietary funds.
+The majority of single family production was funded through the Mortgage Revenue Bond indenture and is recorded as loans.
+The Authority securitized \$1,176,846 in loans held as Federal National Mortgage Association (FNMA) investments. - Bonds Outstanding, net of unamortized premiums and discounts and deferred losses on refundings, decreased \$63,767,562 to \$422,223,123. - The SC Housing Corp. was established to administer the South Carolina Homeownership Employment Lending Program (SC HELP).
 SC HELP was funded by the U.S. Department of Treasury's Hardest Hit Fund.
 The program is designed to help homeowners avoid foreclosure.
-The program provided \$19,257,386 in Mortgage Payment Assistance, \$12,859,478 in Direct Loan Assistance, \$380,000 in Property Disposition Assistance, and \$1,957,906 in Long Term Assistance for a total of \$34,454,770 in program payments during the fiscal year ended June 30, 2015.
+The program provided \$15,909,530 in Mortgage Payment Assistance, \$11,042,324 in Direct Loan Assistance, \$340,000 in Property Disposition Assistance, \$3,885,757 in Long Term Assistance, and \$798,581 in Blight Assistance for a total of \$31,976,192 in program payments during the fiscal year ended June 30, 2016.